 - certain medical conditions

 Genetics account for the majority of a person's height.
-Studies on fraternal twins show that the biggest factor in determining a person's body type is heredity.

 Quite simply, if a person's parents are tall, it is more likely that the person will also be tall.
 If a person's parents are short, it is much more likely that the person will be short as well.